AindreaAjax/ML_Introduction/Statistics/05_Probability_distribution_functions_PDFs.md

-# Common probability distribution functions
+# Common discrete probability distributions

-Let's briefly introduce some common PDFs:

-## Discrete distributions

-### Binomial distribution
+## Binomial distribution

 `Prerequisites:`
 1. Bernoulli trials (each trial is independent and has only 2 possible outcomes).